jhollinger/huebot/README.md

                     pause: 5
 ```

-[See the Wiki](https://github.com/jhollinger/huebot/wiki) for full documentation and examples.
+[See the Wiki](https://github.com/jhollinger/huebot/wiki) for more documentation and examples.

 ## Install